 Members are responsible to arrange their own insurance and to ensure that it covers all their professional activities.

 You must be a FDRIO member to apply.
 Please visit your member profile page.
 The application form can be accessed there.
 You will be asked to complete an application form, upload all supporting documents and pay the application fee.
 If your application is not accepted, we will refund 50% of the fee to you.

 The PC internship is still being developed.
 The number of hours and structure of this new internship will vary from one provider to another, and also will be determined based on the prior skill and mediation experience of the student.
 It is intended that the Advanced PC course (optional) will become a practicum that will provide a number of hours towards the internship requirements.
 We invite members and others in the profession to contribute their ideas and experience to this task.
-We expect to finalize the structure of the PC internship in 2017.

 Visit the pages for each certification for full details.